How Much Time Do You Have?

-So, keeping in mind my love for function and style, imagine my face when I came upon a chubby, plastic, white kitchen trash can.
-It was more baby elephant, than trash can, really.
+So, keeping in mind my love for function and style, imagine my face when I came upon a chubby, stubby, plastic, white kitchen trash can.
+It was more baby elephant than trash can, really.
 I wrinkled my nose and kept moving.

-You can imagine the tug-of-war that went down in my head as I came to terms with my purchase: It was ugly, but it was a measly 12 bucks.
+But after cruising the stores near my apartment (Target, Home Goods, Bed, Bath & Beyond, etc.), it was clear that I could either buy a cheap and not-at-all-cheerful trash can—the little elephant at IKEA was only $12—or upgrade considerably.
+My first choice, in stainless steel, was $179.99 at the triple B!
+Not happening.
+So, you can imagine the tug-of-war that went down in my head as I came to terms with my purchase: the IKEA trash can was ugly, but it was a measly 12 bucks.
 And wasn’t this a silly thing to be fretting about?
 It would do the job.
 But I’d have to look at it—daily.
 But it’ll be near a white cabinet, it’ll blend.
 But …

 After a tense moment, my inner adult won.
 I took home the baby elephant IKEA trash can.
-And, a couple months later, the truth is, I really don’t mind it—I barely notice it.
-Maybe I’ll name it Dumbo?
-That could be fun …
+As I write this a couple of months later, the truth is, I really don’t mind it—in fact, I barely notice my trash can.
+And the big lesson?

 … but I’d also feel a little queasy and pinched.
 Like I’d thrown my money away.

-And it’s a skill that takes practice (I’ve failed so many times!).
+This takes practice (I’ve failed so many times).
 But, take my desk, for example.
-I am so glad that I upgraded that purchase, even though it was a big bump in price.
-It affects so many hours of my life, and the extra option to stand up makes a big difference in the quality of my experience every day.
+I’m so glad that I upgraded that purchase, even though it was a big bump in price.
+My workstation affects my quality of life for a big chunk of my week, and the option to stand improves my overall health, which benefits me even when I’m not using my desk.